quillpad/quillpad.github.io/README.md

 The icons come from [Octicons](https://primer.style/octicons) and are licensed under the [MIT license](https://github.com/primer/octicons/blob/main/LICENSE).

 The Avataaars come from the [Hugo ReFresh theme](https://github.com/PippoRJ/hugo-refresh) and are licensed under the [MIT license](https://github.com/PippoRJ/hugo-refresh/blob/master/LICENSE).
 The design of the website was also inspired by the ReFresh design.

+All of the remaining content in this repository is licensed under the [BSD Zero-Clause License](LICENSE).